Field visibility

 How restricted fields behave

-When someone views a dataset, restricted fields are filtered out of what they see unless they hold the extra grant.
-This applies consistently wherever the dataset’s data is read, so a restricted column doesn’t leak through any view.
-Granting access to restricted fields is part of the dataset’s Admin role — see Sharing & permissions.
+When someone reads a dataset, restricted fields are filtered out of what they see unless they have been granted access to restricted fields.
+This filtering is enforced on the server, so it applies consistently everywhere the dataset’s data is read — a restricted column doesn’t leak through any view, export, or query.Restricted fields stay protected even when a dataset is shared publicly.
+Public viewers see only the public fields.

 Sharing & permissions